Objects

 Dreaming About a Broken Window: Meaning, Psychology & Symbolism

-Dreaming of a broken window may reflect feelings of vulnerability or a desire for change.
+Dreaming of a broken window can reflect feelings of vulnerability and a desire for clarity in one's emotional landscape.

 Written by: DreamMeaning Editorial Team